dfelinto/blender-manual/manual/scene_layout/object/editing/transform/control/numeric_input.rst

 .. tip::

-   Numeric input can also be inputed in the :doc:`Properties </scene_layout/object/properties/transforms>` region.
+   Numeric input can also be inputted in the :doc:`Properties </scene_layout/object/properties/transforms>` region.